-\item Long-ranged order in dimer-dimer and/or larger $S=0$ plaquettes.
+\item Long-range order in dimer-dimer and/or larger $S=0$ plaquettes.
 The coupling of this order to lattice distortions is probable in experimental realizations of spontaneous VBC.

-\item In {\em spontaneous} VBC phases the ground-state is degenerate.
+\item In {\em spontaneous} VBC phases the ground state is degenerate.
 From the theoretical point of view the discrete symmetry of the order parameter of the VBC which spontaneously breaks a lattice symmetry may give birth to a finite temperature Ising-like transition.\cite{ccl90a} Simultaneity between this transition and a possible structural transition is likely when the couplings of the spins to the lattice degrees of freedom (phonons) is considered.\cite{bm02}

 \item VBC have gapped excitations, in the $S=0$ sector as well as in other $S$ sectors.
-A wide zoology of modes is to be expected as well as continua associated to multi-particle excitations or scattering of domain walls (in the case of a spontaneous symmetry breaking of the ground-state).
+A wide zoology of modes is to be expected as well as continua associated to multi-particle excitations or scattering of domain walls (in the case of a spontaneous symmetry breaking of the ground state).
 In two dimensions all these excitations have integer spins (the ordered back-ground inducing a confinement of the spin-$\frac{1}{2}$ excitations) \end{itemize}

 Frustration on the square lattice or more generally on bipartite lattices is often overcome by VBC phases.
-No theorem forbids the appearance of VBC in triangular geometries but there is up to now no examples of such phases in pure spin-$\frac{1}{2}$ models (in Sec.~\ref{sec:QDM} examples will be given within the framework of quantum dimer models).
+The appearance of VBC in triangular geometries is possible in principle but there is up to now no examples of such phases in pure spin-$\frac{1}{2}$ models (in Sec.~\ref{sec:QDM} examples will be given within the framework of quantum dimer models).